Efficient retro webpage for Kathryn Schaffer

 I have a back catalog of normal academic CV stuff but you will have to ask me if you need those details for some reason.

 You might guess from this spare website that I am not interested in self-promoting my so-called career.
+If you work for it, you can figure out how to contact me if you need me.

 Notes: